This nose knows how much you care about wildlife

 Summary:

-Learn how our wildlife and ecosystems need protection as more and more people take to the trails on ever more sophisticated equipment.
-It's become a hot issue in conservation areas across North America.
-Sue presents an informative and often entertaining talk, illustrated with her first-hand stories and exceptional photos of wildlife and their habitats.
-Though delivered to a live audience in Vermont, her topic is universal for anyone wanting to maintain local forest health and integrity.
+As more and more people seek outdoor fun and exercise, wildlife can be driven away from vital habitats and their roles in maintaining healthy ecosystems.
+In this informative and often entertaining video, Sue Morse describes what happens when we treat local forests more like playgrounds and gyms.
+As always, she illustrates her talk with first-hand stories and exceptional wildlife photography.
+Delivered live to an audience in Vermont, this topic has never been more timely for anyone wanting to maintain the health and integrity of their local forests.
 One viewer said, "Such an important and relevant topic to spotlight -- the need for recreation lovers to do their part to protect wild places."
 Enjoy it, pass it around, and please use our Contact Form to tell us what you think!

 Image: